cjosiris1/Projects/README.md

 Minesweeper GUI - GUI of a Minesweeper application within Visual Studio.

-Although these are only a few of the projects I have worked on, I am highly driven to learning more and enhancing my knowledge to be a well-rounded coder.
+**Although these are only a few of the projects I have worked on, I am highly driven to learning more and enhancing my knowledge all around to be a well-rounded coder overall.**